DanielBustillos/coin-acceptor-micropython/README.md

 # Coin acceptor Micropython

 This repository contains the code for controlling a coin acceptor using a microcontroller.
-The code is written in MicroPython and designed to run on any MicroPython boards but it is only tested in a esp32.
+The code is written in MicroPython and designed to run on any MicroPython boards but it is only tested on a esp32.

 ## Overview
 The coin acceptor controller consists of several functions for counting pulses and calculating the equivalent money value based on predefined rules.
 It provides the following functionality: